uhasmicoda/MySeleniumNewRepo/New Text Document.md

 25 How do you maintain historical test report data so you can track trends (e.g., failure rates, flakiness) over time and use that for continuous improvement?

-I maintain historical reports in Jenkins or a centralized reporting dashboard like Allure or ELK.
-This helps me compare past executions, identify modules with frequent failures, and measure improvements over time.
-Trend analysis supports better release decisions and helps in identifying flaky or unstable test areas.
+We maintain historical test reports by storing execution reports with build numbers or timestamps instead of overwriting them.
+These reports are archived in CI tools like Jenkins.
+By analyzing past reports, we track failure trends and identify flaky tests.
+This helps us improve test stability and overall automation quality.

 ## 9 Locators